Ivan Basso: 2006 Giro d'Italia

-Following his overall rank of 28th in the 2005 Giro d'Italia, Basso returned to the Giro in 2006 with the intention to win.
+Following his overall rank of 28th in the 2005 Giro d'Italia, Basso returned to the Giro in 2006, intending to win.
 Following a good performance in the stage 1 time trial, Basso and his CSC teammates won the 5th stage, a team time trial.
 Basso's first solo stage victory came on the 8th stage, the first mountaintop finish of the Giro, where he countered an attack by Damiano Cunego and rode to the finish by himself.
 That victory also allowed him to gain enough time on his rivals to put him in the leader's pink jersey for the first time in the race, a jersey which he would hold on to for the remaining 13 stages.

 Stage 11 was a long and flat individual time trial where Basso finished in second place, losing only to former two-time world time trial champion Jan Ullrich, beating riders like the Italian national time trial champion Marco Pinotti.
 During the last week of the 2006 Giro, Basso beat his main rivals for the general classification, and won stages 16 and 20 along the way.
 His victory in Stage 20, where he rode to a solo victory on the final ascent into Aprica after riding away from rival Gilberto Simoni, was notable when he, already sure of his victory, pulled out a picture of his newly born son Santiago, and held it aloft as he crossed the finish line.
 Santiago Basso had been born the previous day, and Basso had not yet seen his son in the flesh, having been given the picture only hours before the stage started.
 When rival Simoni rolled across the line over a minute behind Basso, he was clearly upset at being beaten and made a remark that Basso's dominance at that year's Giro was "extra-terrestrial."
 Basso eventually finished 9 minutes 18 seconds up on the second placed rider, José Enrique Gutiérrez, the largest margin of victory in the Giro d'Italia since 1965.
 After the last stage of the race, Basso declared that he would continue along his pre-season plan to also ride the Tour de France.